aggrand/terraform-assessment/README.md

 ### modules/networking/alb
 This module defines the load balancer.
 This wasn't an explicit requirement in the email, but since I wanted to allow autoscaling of the EC2 instances, this seemed like a practical requirement so that there's a single point of connection.
 I used the application load balancer specifically because I assumed we'd be handling HTTP traffic.
 If there's higher load, or more throughput requirements, then the network load balancer could be used instead.

+### modules/storage/s3
+This module defines the s3 bucket used for storing terraform state.

+### modules/storage/s3-replicated
+This module extends the S3 module above, allowing for replication between two different buckets.
+While a region-wide outage is rare, it does [happen](https://aws.amazon.com/message/41926/).
+Since these buckets manage the state for all the infrastructure, that seems sufficiently catastrophic to take this precaution.

 ## More Notes
 I assumed for the moment that we'll only deploy to one region.
 The `live` configurations could be expanded to more regions, and a real app would probably want to do this, but the exact nature of that expansion would depend heavily on the app and how it functions, whether we'd want an "active-active" approach, how we'd deal with latency between regions, etc. In such a case we'd probably create separate modules under `live` for each region.